Dee Wallace

-Dee Wallace (née Bowers; born December 14, 1948), also known as Dee Wallace Stone, is an American actress.
+Dee Wallace (born December 14, 1948), also known as Dee Wallace Stone, is an American actress.
 She is best known for her role as Mary Taylor in the 1982 blockbuster science-fiction film E.T. the Extra-Terrestrial.

-Wallace earned further recognition as a scream queen for starring in several horror films, including The Stepford Wives (1975), The Hills Have Eyes (1977), The Howling (1981), Cujo (1983), Critters (1986), The Frighteners (1996), Halloween (2007), The House of the Devil (2009), and The Lords of Salem (2012).
+Wallace earned further recognition as a scream queen for starring in several horror films, including The Stepford Wives (1975), The Hills Have Eyes (1977), The Howling (1981), Cujo (1983), Critters (1986), Popcorn (1991), The Frighteners (1996), Halloween (2007), The House of the Devil (2009), and The Lords of Salem (2012).

 Early life

 Wallace was born in Kansas City, Kansas.
 Wallace's father developed severe alcoholism before dying by suicide when Wallace was in high school.
 Her mother was a stage actress and producer who appeared in community-theater productions in Kansas City, which inspired Wallace's interest in acting.
+She is of German and Irish ancestry.

 Wallace graduated from Wyandotte High School.